Coronavirus (COVID-19) Medical Information

 If someone in my class is diagnosed with COVID-19, will we all have to be quarantined?

 The classrooms have been reset to allow for spacing of six feet or greater so that the entire class will not need to be quarantined.
 However, members of the class may be identified through contact tracing for quarantine and testing.
 There were no cases of classroom transmission in the fall semester.

 What about contact tracing?

-In Indiana, contact tracing is done through the Indiana State Department of Health.
-Wabash is supplementing contact tracing on campus.
+In Indiana, contact tracing is done through the Indiana State Department of Health, and Wabash is augmenting that work by contact tracing on campus.
 Our goal is to quarantine close contacts as soon as possible after a positive case is identified on campus.